vishakhadhonde9/Linux-Second-half-/Session-12.md

 - Starts the command immediately in the background.
 #### Ctrl+Z-
 - Stops the job temporarily so that it can be managed.
-#### Ctrl+D-
-- Send the End Of File (EOF) character to the current job to indicate that it should stop waiting for further input.
 #### Ctrl+C-
 - Can be used to cancel the current interactive job
 #### bg-